nickbabcock/boxcars/README.md

 *Looking for rrrocket (the commandline app that parses replays and outputs JSON for analysis)?
 It [recently moved](https://github.com/nickbabcock/rrrocket)*

-Boxcars is a [Rocket League](http://www.rocketleaguegame.com/) replay parser library written in Rust, designed to be fast and safe: 10-100x faster than established parsers.
+Boxcars is a [Rocket League](http://www.rocketleaguegame.com/) replay parser library written in Rust, designed to be fast and safe.
 Boxcars is extensively fuzzed to ensure potentially malicious user input is handled gracefully.

 A key feature of boxcars is the ability to dictate what sections of the replay to parse.
 A replay is broken up into two main parts: the header (where tidbits